The Relational Lab –

 The Relational Lab – Advanced is designed for clinicians who are:

-→ Mid-career and experienced clinicians seeking depth in their work their first 1–6 years of clinical practice
+→ Mid-career and experienced clinicians seeking depth in their clinical practice

 → Therapists seeking continued growth and consultation